 By pursuing these strategic objectives, the City will provide decent, affordable housing, create suitable living environments, and create economic opportunity.
+The City's Annual Action Plan is prepared by and administered by the Division of Housing and Community Development (DHCD-formerly the Office of Housing and Community Development).

-The Annual Action Plan continues the work of the City's CFY 2018-22 Consolidated Plan, taking a holistic approach to its goals of improving housing options, increasing access to opportunity, and creating strong neighborhoods.
-The City's CFY 2018-2022 Consolidated Plan is a five-year analysis that includes:
+The City of Philadelphia in its Annual Action Plan takes a holistic approach to its goals of improving housing options, increasing access to opportunity and creating strong neighborhoods.

+The City of Philadelphia's Consolidated Plan CFY 2018-2022 detailed a five-year analysis that included: